Archive for the ‘Doctrine of God’ Category

 Parents pass on many of their human characteristics to their children.
 In a similar way, our heavenly Father passes on His attributes of goodness to His children.
 Love is one such attribute.

 [Remember that true, godly love is a choice to do what is best for the one loved, not a romantic or erotic feeling/emotion.
 We can and should share this type of love.
 Lack of love shows a lack of salvation.
 C.f.
-1 John 3:14 [show]1 John 3:14 [14]We know that we have passed out of death into life, because we love the brothers.
-Whoever does not love abides in death.
-(ESV)
+1 John 3:14.]

 2. The presence of genuine love in one’s life is evidence of a relationship with God.